allenanie/EVOLvE/README.md

 from banditbench.agents.llm import LLMAgent from banditbench.agents.classics import UCBAgent

-# this is a 5-armed bandit, it allows any agent to interact with it 100 times (horizon=100)
+# this is a 5-armed bandit
-# in particular, this is a BernoulliBandit, which means the reward is sampled from a Bernoulli distribution
-# For each arm, we set the probability of getting a reward to be [0.2, 0.2, 0.2, 0.2, 0.5]
+# with the probability of getting a reward to be [0.2, 0.2, 0.2, 0.2, 0.5]
 core_bandit = BernoulliBandit(5, horizon=100, arm_params=[0.2, 0.2, 0.2, 0.2, 0.5])

-# this is a verbal bandit, which wraps the core bandit and provides a verbal interface for the agent
-# the scenario is "ClothesShopping", which means the agent will see actions as clothing item names like `shirt`, `pants`, `shoes`, etc.
+# The scenario is "ClothesShopping", agent sees actions as clothing items
 verbal_bandit = VerbalMultiArmedBandit(core_bandit, "ClothesShopping")

-# we create an agent that summarizes the history of interaction (the summary is using statistics -- not produced by an LLM)
+# we create an LLM agent that uses summary statistics (mean, number of times, etc.)
-# LLM uses the summary to make decisions
 agent = LLMAgent.build(verbal_bandit, summary=True, model="gpt-3.5-turbo")

-# we run the agent in-context learning on the verbal bandit for 5 trajectories
 llm_result = agent.in_context_learn(verbal_bandit, n_trajs=5)

-# we create a UCB agent, which is a classic agent that uses Upper Confidence Bound to make decisions
+# we create a UCB agent, which is a classic agent that uses
+# Upper Confidence Bound to make decisions
 classic_agent = UCBAgent(core_bandit)

 # we run the classic agent in-context learning on the core bandit for 5 trajectories